Govinda (actor): 2010–present: Setbacks

 In 2014, Govinda appeared in A. R. Murugadoss's Holiday, starring Akshay Kumar and Sonakshi Sinha.
 This was the second collaboration of Govinda and Akshay Kumar after Bhagam Bhag.

 Three years after his last starring role, he starred in Yash Raj Film's Kill Dil, directed by Shaad Ali, with Ranveer Singh, Parineeti Chopra and Ali Zafar.
 Govinda last played an antagonist in 2000's Shikari.
 In the film posters, he posed with a gun.
 The trailer was released on 18 September 2014.
 The trailer was appreciated by Amitabh Bachchan.
 The film was released on 14 November 2014; although it was not a commercial success, Govinda's performance was praised by critics.

 He played a superstar in Happy Ending with Saif Ali Khan and Ileana D'Cruz, his first appearance with Khan.
 Its trailer was released on 9 October 2014.
 The film was released on 21 November 2014; it was a box office disappointment, but Govinda's performance was praised.

 In 2015 Govinda appeared in Hey Bro, starring Ganesh Acharya and Nupur Sharma.

 In 2017, Govinda was seen as a cop in his home production Aa Gaya Hero, which was directed by Deepankar Senapati.
 The film also stars former Mrs. Universe India 2011 Richa Sharma, Ashutosh Rana, Murali Sharma, Makarand Deshpande and Harish Kumar.
 Aa Gaya Hero marks Govinda's third home production, after Hatya and Ssukh.
 It was released on 17 March 2017.
-The film was not successful at the box office.
-He later starred alongside Varun Sharma in FryDay in 2018.
+The film was a disaster at the box office.
+He later starred alongside Varun Sharma in FryDay in 2018.This was also a disaster.
 His last theatrical release, Rangeela Raja in which he played a dual role in 2019, was panned by critics and audiences, and managed to recover only 1% of its budget.

 He was a judge in Zee Banglas Dance Bangla Dance in its Grand Finale in 2016 and 2018.
 In 2021, he again appeared as a judge for all episodes on the show.

-Since 2022, he has not acted.